-If you do not meet the requirements for education or work experience, your entry will be disqualified at the time of your visa interview, and no visas will be issued to you or any of your family members.
+If you do not meet the requirements for education or work experienceyou will be ineligible for a DV, and your spouse and children will be ineligible for derivative DVs.

 6. What occupations qualify for the DV program?

 The Department of State will use the U.S. Department of Labor's (DOL) ONet OnLine database to determine qualifying work experience.
 The ONet OnLine database categorizes job experience into five "job zones."
 While the DOL website lists many occupations, not all occupations qualify for the DV program.
 To qualify for a DV on the basis of your work experience, you must have, within the past five years, two years of experience in an occupation classified in a Specific Vocational Preparation (SVP) range of 7.0 or higher.